awesome-astra/docs/docs/pages/tools/integration/vault.md

 <img src="../../../../img/vault/vault_key.png" style="width:250px;"/>
 <img src="../../../../img/vault/vault_token.png" style="width:250px;"/>

 5. You should now be able to access the Vault UI as well as cross-reference your CQL Console to make sure the requests are properly being written to your **entries** table!

+**Note:** When querying from the **entries** table, you must use double-quotes as `entries` is a reserved word for CQL.

 <img src="../../../../img/vault/vaultui.png"/>

 ```
+token@cqlsh:vault> use vault;                           //Switches to Vault keyspace
+token@cqlsh:vault> expand on;                           //Prints output in readable format
-token@cqlsh:vault> select * from "entries" limit 1;
+token@cqlsh:vault> select * from "entries" limit 1;     //Select statement from "entries" table

 @ Row 1
 --------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------